 In general, those discs with maximum weight tends to minimize the wind effect.
 If you are a newbie, a child, or a woman, my suggestion is for you to use the disc that is not more than 170 and not below 160.

 Plastic Type Preference (Premium or Base Plastic?)

 The type of plastic that that disc is made of can also influence our preferred disc putter.
 Some companies use premium plastics while others use base plastic during the manufacturing process.
-It makes a difference in terms of making the disc feels good in the hand and provide a better grip.
-If you find the disc that has this type of comfort to you, I would suggest to buy it immediately for your usage.
+It makes a difference in terms of making the disc feel good in the hand and provide a better grip.
+If you find the disc that has this type of comfort to you, I would suggest to buy it immediately for your use.

-Through the years, I have tried putting premium and baseline plastics from different companies and I have settled on softer blends of baseline discs.
+Through the years, I have tried putting with premium and baseline plastics from different companies and I have settled on softer blends of baseline discs.
 I like the extra grip it provides while for driving putters, I would prefer premium because of the durability it provides.

 Give it a Try